Continuing Education Activity

 Candidiasis is an opportunistic infection caused by Candida, a type of fungi.
 Fungi are eukaryotic organisms found in the form of yeasts, molds, or dimorphic fungi.
 Candida is a form of yeast.
 Candidiasis occurs most commonly as a secondary infection in immunocompromised individuals.
 Synonyms of candidiasis include candidosis, moniliasis, and thrush.
 These are common inhabitants in the oral cavity, gastrointestinal tract, vagina penis, or other parts.
 They become pathogenic only when favorable conditions arise.
 It can affect the oral cavity, vagina, penis, or other parts of the body.
 Candidiasis affecting the mouth is commonly called thrush.
 It presents as white patches on the tongue, throat, and other mouth areas.
 Soreness and difficulty in swallowing include other symptoms associated with thrush.
 The vagina, when affected with Candida, is called a yeast infection.

 Oral candidiasis can be pseudomembranous, erythematous, and chronic hyperplastic candidiasis.
 Pseudomembranous candidiasis is common in chronically ill patients and infants.
 It is presented as white, soft, slightly elevated plaques most commonly on the tongue and buccal mucosa.
-Plaques resemble curd and consist of tangled masses of fungal hyphae with intermingled desquamated epithelium, necrotic debris, keratin, leucocyte, fibrin, and bacteria.
+Plaques resemble curd and consist of tangled masses of fungal hyphae with intermingled desquamated epithelium, necrotic debris, keratin, leukocyte, fibrin, and bacteria.
 This white plaque, when wiped away, leaves an erythematous area.

 Erythematous candidiasis is also known as antibiotic sore mouth.
 It occurs as a sequel to the use of broad-spectrum antibiotics or corticosteroids.
 The lesions present as consistently painful erythematous areas along with central papillary atrophy of the tongue.
-It is also known as kissing lesion when the palate is involved and exhibit erythema due to contact with the tongue.
+It is also known as a kissing lesion when the palate is involved and exhibits erythema due to contact with the tongue.

 Chronic hyperplastic candidiasis, also known as candidal leukoplakia, presents with firm white persistent plaques on lips, tongue, and buccal mucosa.
 These plaques may be homogenous or nodular and persist for years.
 It has premalignant potential.